 INDIE AUTHOR JOSEPH RIDEN writes nonfiction books and fiction narrative in native, US English.
 He offers freelance writing services and several author services, including editing, assisted book writing, self-publishing, alpha and beta reading, and more.
 Joseph has self-published short stories, a story collection, a novel-in-stories, a memoir, and three nonfiction how-to books.
 He also helps aspiring authors write and publish their own books.
 He has edited two published books by others; a men’s adventure novel and a romantic memoir.

 Even as a child, Joseph read continually.
 Early interests led him through both nonfiction and fiction and especially biographies of accomplished and historically notable creatives.
 Book reading and a floor-standing, tube radio that was nearly his height began to shape his growing mind before television dominated American media.
 He realized something less obvious than it may seem: emulating original thinkers feeds his soul.
 Renaissance creatives became his boyhood heroes.

-After military service and university, he began a career in mechanical and industrial design.
+After military service and university, he continued his career in mechanical and industrial design.
 Along the way, he completed the Institute for Writers’ course, “Breaking into Print.”
 Inevitably, Joseph became an author and design engineer.
-He created a trail of inventions and he wrote books, articles, and stories; inevitably, he became an author.
+He created a trail of inventions and a volume of technical content as he also wrote articles, essays, books and stories.

 Friends and clients describe Joseph as born curious and fascinated with big questions, great ideas, cultural trends, and critical unknowns.
 “It’s tantalizing to be alive” he has said, “at the dawn of the third millennium, CE.
 The time is right to wonder about our universe.
 Accelerating social and environmental change stimulates us to re-invent in all areas of human experience.
 Collective human history calls upon us to tease out our valuable lessons and put them into practice.”